What is a Multi Academy Trust (MAT)?

 Where can I get further information?

 The Department for education website has information about academies, including an extensive set of themed questions and answers: www.education.gov.uk/academies

 Will we be able to improve the services and support that we offer children and their families?

 Children and families should directly benefit from a school’s membership of a MAT through an improved capacity to establish and develop support services such as pastoral care, family support and education psychology.
-In addition the school would benefit from

 What will this actually mean for the staff and families of a school joining a MAT?